gomander/discordjs-sample-wheel-bot/README.md

 3. Create a [Discord application](https://discord.com/developers/applications).
 Copy its application ID (found under "General information") and token (found under "Bot") into `.env`.
 4. Create a [Wheel of Names API key](https://wheelofnames.com/api-doc).
 Copy it into `.env`.

+Remember to run `npm run deploy-commands` whenever you update the `data` of any of your commands!

 ### Local development

 5. Run `npm install` in this directory to install dependencies.
 6. Run `npm run dev` in this directory to run the local development server.

+#### Additional helpful scripts:

+- Run `npm run check-types` to check the whole project for type errors.
+- Run `npm run lint` to lint the whole project with `oxlint`.

 ### Production deployment